How Auto Declines Hurt Approval Rates and ROI

 It seems like combatting credit card fraud should be easy.
 After all, many e-commerce platforms come with simple fraud filters already built in.
-So what’s wrong with using those solutions to quickly and automatically identify and decline potentially fraudulent transactions?
+So, what’s wrong with using those solutions to quickly and automatically identify and decline potentially fraudulent transactions?

 While these automatic reviews may seem like they can save time, money and resources, they can actually be extremely damaging to the health of your e-commerce store for three important reasons.

 Many merchants use the basic fraud filters that come with their e-commerce platform, believing they’re enough to catch fraudulent orders.
 And if one filter is good, more must be better, right?
-So merchants layer filter on top of filter, hoping to flag even more suspicious transactions.
+So, merchants layer filter on top of filter, hoping to flag even more suspicious transactions.

 But instead of catching more fraud, merchants often end up assuming more risk.
-Because if they aren’t careful about the order in which the filters are layered, some of these rules may cancel each other out, reducing the amount of protection they offer and resulting in false declines.
+Because if they aren’t careful about the order in which the filters are layered, some of these rules may cancel each other out, reducing the amount of protection they offer and resulting in automatic or false declines.

 Another problem with this automated approach is that fraud filters can’t account for variable customer purchasing behavior.
 For example, customers may make purchases at odd hours, ship orders to multiple locations, or make purchases from high-risk locations — and these suspicious behaviors alone may be enough to cause automated solutions to decline the transactions.
 But rather than being fraudsters, these individuals are simply night owls, shipping gifts to family across the country or traveling overseas.
-Unfortunately, these solutions simply can’t differentiate between the two.

 Many e-commerce merchants are fixated on the costs of approving fraudulent orders; however, statistics show the costs of declining good orders may actually be higher.
 False decline losses total an estimated $118 billion yearly, which is 13 times more than the losses to credit card fraud merchants are trying to prevent.
+False declines aren’t just about lost sales — they degrade your return on investment by denying good customers and wasting acquisition spend.

 And depending on the e-commerce merchant’s profit margins and business model, one mistakenly approved fraudulent order could take a dozen or more good transactions to make up for it.

-3. False Declines Frustrate Customers
+False Declines Drive Customers Away

 And unhappy customers are often vocal ones, sharing their displeasure with all of social media.
 American Express found that consumers tell an average of nine people about their good experiences, but they tell 16 people about the bad — a move that can quickly create lasting brand damage.